hanabi/hanabi.github.io/Beginner.md

 * The *Save Clue* section above explains that the team must save certain types of cards.
 * But above and beyond this, we also agree that we must "get" all of the playable cards.
 In order words, **we don't let each other discard playable cards!**
-* So, the full list of what the team **must not let get discarded** is the following:
+* So, the **full list** of what the team **must not let get discarded** is the following:
   * All 5's
   * Unique 2's (meaning that only one copy is currently visible)
   * Critical cards (meaning that the other copy is discarded)
   * Unique playable cards (meaning that only one copy is currently visible)
 * This is called *Save Principle* and **it is the most important principle of them all**.
-You are allowed to **break any other principle or rule** if you have to in order to prevent a card in this list from being discarded!
+You are allowed to **break any other principle or rule** in order to prevent a card in this list from being discarded!
 In fact, often times you will have to violate *Good Touch Principle* in order to save a specific card, and this is okay.

 ### 3 - Minimum Clue Value Principle (and *Tempo Clues*)